jls98/Iceland_Trip/README.md

 * #51 bus from Vík to Reykjavík  (570 x 14 zones) 7.980 ISK -- $59.19
 * Total: $211.39

+## Lodging
-## Hostels
+### Hostels
 Optional, Camping is a cheaper option which is available in all locations.
-Reykjavik camping is just $25 a night and includes showers, cooking area etc.
+Reykjavik camping is just $25 a night and includes showers, cooking area etc. Lodging tax at campsites is 300 ISK and 600 ISK for hostels.

-## Camping
+### Camping
 Reservations are not needed for these campgrounds.
 Some campgrounds could be skipped an opt instead for a wild camp.
-This may be difficult to do in the Landmannalaugar area
+This may be difficult to do in the Landmannalaugar area.
+There is a 300 ISK lodging tax.
 * Reykjahlíð Vogar Campground - 2250 ISK - $16.48
 * Landmannalaugar Campground - 2500 ISK - $18.31
 * Hvanngil Campground 2800 ISK - $20.51